 More recently, a growing number of brewers have been turning their attention to something that splits the difference.
-Shrinking ABVs, in the 2% to 4% range, are proving a growing trend.
-People have been drinking more since the onset of the pandemic but still have just as many (if not more) daily responsibilities to manage, highlighting the need for balancing beer enthusiasm with moderation efforts.
+Shrinking ABVs, in the 2 to 4 percent range, are proving a growing trend.

 Brewers are interpreting the trend in great ways, helping it pick up steam.
 They’re having fun working with the challenge of getting big flavors without big booze, according to beer writer and author John Holl.
 “After years of pushing ABVs into the stratosphere, they’re going in this different direction and looking to coax nuance and depth into these low-alcohol beers,” he says.